FEB 1 - APR 1, 2020

 The Drey is a remote riverbank art lab, nestled in a two hundred year old mill in one of Canada's last hamlets.

-As an active artist run gallery, the focus of The Drey will be presenting innovative exhibitions by diverse Canadian and international talent in formative and established stages of their careers.
-As a site specific construct, flexibility has been created to inhabit ambitious projects in various disciplines with an emphasis on recording the interaction between ON and OFF.
+As an active artist run gallery, the focus of The Drey will be to encompass itself in innovative exhibitions by diverse Canadian and international talent in formative and established stages of their careers.
+As a site specific construct, flexibility has been created to inhabit ambitious projects in various disciplines with an emphasis on recording the meta reflexive redoubling of Outsider Art in the peripheral.

 The Drey will foster an intimate and supportive space for artists in all mediums to develop and take risks with their work, and in turn, our planned exhibitions, educational programs, artists’ talks, publications and events (both on and off site) will encourage critical inquiry and conversation in our community.